Special Educational Needs and Disabilities Report (SEND)

 Outside agencies also work closely with the school to support specific children within school and at home.

 Our school site is continually monitored to ensure the safeguarding of all our children.
-Our internet access is also provided through a high level filtering system provided by LGFL.

-Our Behaviour for Learning policy ensures that all pupils develop a positive attitude.
-The school culture is underpinned by a very clear set of values; independent thinking, mutual respect for others and taking responsibility for our actions and this is reflected in our policies and everyday practice.
 The ethos in the school fully supports our approaches towards the management of behaviour.
 We adopt a proactive style in our systems of management, recognising and responding to the needs of all individuals and adopting a more personalised and holistic approach towards the development of our curriculum.
 We believe that all members of our community have the right to learn in a secure, safe and stimulating environment.
-The school acknowledges its legal duties under the Equality Act 2010, in respect of safeguarding and in respect of pupils with Special Educational Needs (SEN).
+The school acknowledges its legal duties under the Equality Act 2010, in respect of safeguarding and in respect of children with Special Educational Needs (SEN).

 Starting or changing schools (Transitions)

 To support transition between classes there will always be a transition meeting in the summer term.
-This will be attended by the current teacher, the new teacher, the current support staff, the new support staff, outreach support and the SENDCO.
+This will be attended by the current teacher, the new teacher, the current support staff, the new support staff, outreach support and the SENCO.

 When moving schools and transitioning to Secondary School all of the above people would attend as well as key members of staff from the receiving school.
 Timescales are decided between all parties and support is available to help make transitions as smooth as possible.
 We strive to make our children and parents confident in the process by making school as accessible as possible at what can be an anxious time.